TaigaYamamoto516/ST4288_Honours_Project_Taiga_Yamamoto/README.md

 The code of WGAN is based on [the Github page](https://github.com/Zeleni9/pytorch-wgan).

-You can use the file "./pytorch-wgan/wgan-pytorch.ipynb" to conduct the experiments.
+You can use the file [./pytorch-wgan/wgan-pytorch.ipynb" to conduct the experiments](https://github.com/TaigaYamamoto516/ST4288_Honours_Project_Taiga_Yamamoto/blob/main/pytorch-wgan/wgan-pytorch.ipynb).

 To run WGAN-GP